US unemployment claims drop to 198,000

 The numbers suggest that the fast-spreading omicron variant has yet to trigger a wave of layoffs.

 Altogether, 1.7 million Americans were collecting traditional unemployment aid the week that ended Dec.
-18, lowest since March 2020 and down by 140,000 from the week before.
+18. That was the lowest since March 2020, just as the pandemic was starting to slam the U.S. economy, and down by 140,000 from the week before.

 The weekly claims numbers, a proxy for layoffs, have fallen steadily most of the year.
 Employers are reluctant to let workers go at a time when it’s so tough to find replacements.
 The United States had a near-record 11 million job openings in October, and 4.2 million Americans quit their jobs — just off September’s record 4.4 million — because there are so many opportunities.